TheGrimsey/bevy_world_seed/README.md

 - [ ] Switch from normal Mesh to one only containing normals, heights at points, and holes.

-*Since all terrains are the same grid, we don't need to recreate the same triangles all the time, only modify the height.*
+*Since all terrains are the same grid, we don't need to recreate the same triangles all the time, only modify the height.
+This was attempted in the `vertex-format-experiments` branch with minor success*